allen-woods/data-bridge/README.md

 ---
 ## Disclaimers

->This guide will present examples based on **MacOS Mojave 10.14** and a **Native-Instruments Maschine Mk2** as the connected MIDI device.
+>This guide will present examples based on **MacOS Mojave 10.14** and a **Native-Instruments Maschine Mk2** as the connected MIDI device. _Please substitute your MIDI hardware where applicable._
 >
->Please substitute your MIDI hardware where applicable.
->
 >This guide also assumes that **no other MIDI settings have already been specified** prior to the addition of these control surfaces.
->
->Additional troubleshooting may be required if you have a unique MIDI configuration already present in Reason.
+Additional troubleshooting may be required if you have a unique MIDI configuration already present in Reason.

->
->**Use of this system effectively removes Undo functionality from Reason while it is in operation.
-This change is not permanent and will not harm your install.**
+>**Use of this system effectively removes Undo functionality from Reason while it is in operation. _This change is not permanent and will not harm your install._ This system is provided open source as-is and without warranty.**
->
->**This system is an imperfect design that is susceptible to the limitations of its host.
-It is provided open source as-is and without warranty.**

 ## Installation